Rangiora signwriter accused of making fake vaccine passes

 In October 2020, Solvander's son James Harrison Solvander, 33, was jailed for more than five years over the death of a father who died out biking with his daughter during the first coronavirus nationwide lockdown.

-Drugged driver Solvander crashed into Clint Hoeben, 48, and his daughter, 14, as they cycled near Fernside in North Canterbury on April 2, 2020.
+Drugged driver Solvander crashed into 48-year-old Clint Hoeben and his 14-year-old daughter as they cycled near Fernside in North Canterbury on April 2, 2020.

 Hoeben was killed and his daughter suffered minor injuries.